Volkswagen Eos Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Volkswagen Eos are $960 a year including full coverage.
-Comprehensive insurance costs on average $162, collision insurance costs $188, and liability is $452.
-Liability-only insurance costs around $504 a year, and high-risk driver insurance costs $2,056 or more.
-Teenage drivers pay the highest rates at up to $3,866 a year.
+The average insurance rates for a Volkswagen Eos are $960 a year with full coverage.
+Comprehensive costs on average $162, collision insurance costs $188, and liability is $452.
+Buying just liability costs around $504 a year, and insurance for high-risk drivers costs around $2,056.
+Teenage drivers cost the most to insure at up to $3,866 a year.

 Average premium for full coverage: $960

-Rates are based on $500 policy deductibles, liability coverage up to 30/60, and includes UM/UIM and medical coverage.
-Estimates are averaged for all 50 U.S. states and for all Eos models.
+Full coverage includes $500 comprehensive and collision deductibles, liability limits of 30/60, and includes medical and UM/UIM coverage.
+Prices are averaged for all U.S. states and for all Eos models.

-For a driver in their 40's, Volkswagen Eos insurance prices range from the low end price of $504 for a discount liability-only rate to the much higher price of $2,056 for a high-risk driver policy.
+For the average driver, Volkswagen Eos insurance rates range from as low as $504 for just liability insurance to the much higher price of $2,056 for a driver that may need high-risk insurance.

-Choosing to live in a large city can make a big difference on car insurance rates.
-Rural areas have lower incidents of comprehensive and collision claims than densely populated cities.
-The example below illustrates how location helps determine car insurance rates.
+Choosing to live in a large city can make a big difference on auto insurance rates.
+Rural areas are shown to have a lower frequency of collision claims than densely populated cities.
+The example below illustrates how location impacts car insurance rates.

-The ranges above highlight why everyone should compare rates quotes based on a specific location, instead of making a decision based on average rates.
+The examples above demonstrate why everyone should compare rates quotes based on a specific location and risk profile, instead of making a decision based on average rates.

 Use the form below to get customized rates for your location.